wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

    <a target="_blank" href="https://www.amazon.com/Testing-Elixir-Andrea-Leopardi-ebook-dp-B09CT1J4P6/dp/B09CT1J4P6">$40 BOOK</a>: https://pragprog.com/titles/lmelixir/testing-elixir/
-   "Testing Elixir: Effective and Robust Testing for Elixir and its Ecosystem" by Andrea Leopardi and Jeffrey Matthias
+   "Testing Elixir: Effective and Robust Testing for Elixir and its Ecosystem" by Andrea Leopardi and Jeffrey Matthias (Pragmatic Bookshelf, July 2021)
+   "Create and structure a comprehensive ExUnit test suite, starting from the basics, and build comprehensive test coverage that will provide safety for refactoring and confidence that your code performs as designed.
+Explore testing Elixir-specific challenges such as OTP-based modules, asynchronous code, Ecto-based applications, and Phoenix applications."

 1. Press <strong>control + C</strong>

    <pre>BREAK: (a)bort (A)bort with dump (c)ontinue (p)roc info (i)nfo
        (l)oaded (v)ersion (k)ill (D)b-tables (d)istribution
    </pre>

+1. Craft ExUnit tests

+   ExUnit is Elixir's official unit testing framework -- maintained by the Elixir team and shipped with Elixir, so you don't have to install anything additional.

 <hr />